-The project aims to apply a new approach to building AI-based applications for the process industry.
-This approach seeks more autonomous AI applications from the AI creating process itself.
+s-X-AIPI project looks to apply a new approach to build AI based applications for the process industry.
+The approach looks for more autonomous AI applications from the AI creating process itself.

-The methodology intends to apply an AI data pipeline suitable for AI online operation and autonomic behaviour, as depicted in Figure 5.
+Our project methodology intends to apply an AI data pipeline suitable for AI online operation and autonomic behavior, as depicted in the following Figure 4.